Hachalu Hundessa: Murder and aftermath

 At 9am, 30 June 2020, the internet in Ethiopia was largely taken down, a measure previously taken by the government during unrest.
 Prime Minister Abiy Ahmed expressed his condolences to Hachalu's family, urging calm amid growing unrest.
 Media magnate and activist Jawar Mohammed responded to Hachalu's death on Facebook, saying "They did not just kill Hachalu.
 They shot at the heart of the Oromo Nation, once again!!...You can kill us, all of us, you can never ever stop us!!
 NEVER!!"
 The government accused Jawar Mohammed and his supporters of intercepting the body of Hachalu as it was being transported to his home town of Ambo, which lies 100 km west of Addis Ababa, against the wishes of Hachalu's family.
 Tiruneh Gemta, an official from Jawar's Oromo Federalist Congress party, told the BBC Afaan Oromoo service they were concerned about his arrest and that they hadn't visited "those who've been arrested due to the security situation".
 Jawar has led calls for more rights for the Oromo people, Ethiopia's largest ethnic group, who have been politically marginalised by previous governments.
 He previously supported reformist Prime Minister Abiy Ahmed, himself an Oromo, but has since become an ardent critic.
 35 people, including Jawar, were apprehended, along with eight Kalashnikovs, five pistols, and nine radio transmitters, from his bodyguard.

 After the murder of Hachalu ignited violence across Addis Ababa and other Ethiopian cities, Abiy hinted, without obvious suspects or clear motives for the killing, that Hachalu may have been murdered by outside forces set out to stir up trouble.
 An Egyptian diplomat responded by saying that Egypt "has nothing to do with current tensions in Ethiopia".
 Ian Bremmer wrote in a Time magazine article that Prime Minister Abiy "may just be looking for a scapegoat that can unite Ethiopians against a perceived common enemy".

+Legacy

+In June 2021, the Hachalu Hundessa Foundation was established in the artist's name as a charity whose purpose is to promote young artists through financial and technical support.
+In 2022, it launched the Hachalu Hundessa Award, held each year on 29 June, the anniversary of Hachalu's death.